nithin554/Fun-Projects-HTML/README.md

 ##Scribble - based on HTML5 canvas

-##Desktop replica with few functionalities
+##Desktop replica with few functionalities - Best results with 1920x1080 resolution and 125% scaling